markusos/markusos.github.io/about.md

 ## About Me

-Results-driven Data Engineer with 10+ years of experience designing and implementing high-volume data systems that drive business insights.
-Currently leading the architecture and implementation of complex data pipelines as Principal Data Engineer at CipherHealth, driving performance optimization through AI integrations and mentoring engineers to deliver high-impact solutions.
-Skilled in a range of technologies, including Python, SQL, Ruby, JavaScript, Airflow, MongoDB, Snowflake, dbt, and Terraform.
+Experienced Data Engineer, with over 10 years under my belt, passionate about crafting and maintaining high-volume data systems that drive business insights.
+Currently serving as a Principal Data Engineer at CipherHealth, where I'm collaborating on designing and implementing complex data pipelines.
+I'm always looking for ways to optimize performance through AI integrations, and enjoy mentoring engineers to deliver impactful solutions together.

+Proficient in a broad spectrum of technologies, including Python, SQL (PostgreSQL, Snowflake), MongoDB, Ruby on Rails, JavaScript, Apache Airflow, MongoDB, Snowflake, dbt (Data Build Tool), and Terraform.
+I believe in learning from others and continually improving my skills to better serve our team's goals.

 ### Education